andrew/ultimate-awesome/README.md

 - [awesome-micro-frontends](https://github.com/rajasegar/awesome-micro-frontends) - An Awesome list of posts, videos and tutorials on Micro Frontends.
 - [awesome-engineering-strategy](https://github.com/aleixmorgadas/awesome-engineering-strategy) - 🎉 How to design and execute engineering strategies for tech leadership.
 - [Awesome-Vulnerability-Research](https://github.com/sergey-pronin/Awesome-Vulnerability-Research) - 🦄 A curated list of the awesome resources about the Vulnerability Research.
+- [acu](https://github.com/trycua/acu) - A curated list of resources about AI agents for Computer Use, including research papers, projects, frameworks, and tools.
 - [Awesome-person-re-identification](https://github.com/bismex/Awesome-person-re-identification) - Awesome Person Re-identification.
 - [awesome-code-ai](https://github.com/sourcegraph/awesome-code-ai) - A list of AI coding tools (assistants, completions, refactoring, etc.).
 - [awesome-privilege-escalation](https://github.com/m0nad/awesome-privilege-escalation) - A curated list of awesome privilege escalation.